 Validation Activity #1

 Independently Assessed?
 Yes - within this report for the derived L2 Chlorophyll-a product

 Reference Data Representativeness

 Summary For this report, we have used data from two AERONET-OC stations and BOUSSOLE with further expansion expected in future iterations.
 Other, referenced papers have used cruise measurements.

 Reference Section 4.4.2

 Reference Data Quality & Suitability

+Summary The AERONET-OC stations and BOUSSOLE have known origins, while the data quality of the reference data used within the cited peer-reviewed papers is less quantifiable.
+One scientific paper uses fluorometrically derived Chlorophyll while the other is based on High Performance Liquid Chromatography (HPLC).

+Reference Section 4.4.2

+Validation Method

+Summary Follows the marine approach that is defined in [RD.18]

+Reference Section 4.4.2

+Validation Results

-Technical Note on Quality Assessment for OceanSat-2 OCM (Quarterly report for Q2 2020) 23 November 2020 Issue: 1.0
+Technical Note on Quality Assessment for OceanSat-2 OCM (Quarterly report for Q3 2020) 23 November 2020 Issue: 1.0